What is an Independent Medical Evaluation?

 Will a copy of the IME report or diagnostic test results be provided to me?

 In conjunction with your IME, the REOH physician who examines you may order diagnostic studies or screening tests to address IME questions.
 You will not return to this office after diagnostic studies are completed, nor will REOH contact you regarding the results.
-Test results will be sent to the party who requested you appointment.
+Test results will be sent to the party who requested your appointment.
 The final IME report will also include a summary of the test results.

 Should I bring anything to my appointment?

 You do not need to bring anything to your IME.
 The requesting party of your IME will provide REOH with past medical records.
 However, you may bring any other materials to your appointment which you believe may be helpful for the physician to review during the evaluation.
 Click here to review REOH paperwork prior to your appointment (we will provide paper copies to sign at our office).
+Note that we do not have childcare available during your appointment and animals/pets are not allowed in our facilities.

 Where are your offices located?